aldavigdis/connector-for-dk/readme.md

 Sync your WooCommerce store with DK, including product prices, inventory status and generate invoices for customers on checkout.

-This codebase originates as a fork of [1984 Connector for DK and WooCommerce](https://github.com/1984hosting/1984-connector-for-dk-and-woocommerce).
-This should be considered to be a continuation of the that project by the same developer, but without the direct affiliation and support of 1984 Hosting.
+This codebase originates as [an earlier work](https://github.com/1984hosting/1984-connector-for-dk-and-woocommerce), which I consider to be defunct.
+This should be considered to be a continuation of the that project by the same developer.

 > [!CAUTION]
 > **Do not open an issue ticket if you are reporting a security vulnerability.
 Contact the author directly via aldavigdis@aldavigdis.is or the WordPress Security Team instead.**